 To apply for a visa on arrival,

-Submit passport or documents in place of the passport, and application form with your picture at the immigration counter.
+Submit your passport or documents in place of the passport, and the application form with your picture at the immigration counter.
 Children under 14 can apply for a visa with their parents or guardians if they are sharing the same passport with their parents and guardians.

 4. Visa Exemption

-To have a visa exemption, you have to have the nationality of a country that has a foreign affair relationship with Vietnam, and your passport must have an over-6-month validation, and your previous entry was at least 30 days ago.
+To have a visa exemption, you have to have the nationality of a country that has a foreign affair relationship with Vietnam, your passport must have an over-6-month validation, and your previous entry was at least 30 days ago.
 You will need to fill in an application form for a visa exemption certificate and pay US$10 to have a document for visa exemption.

-If you travel to a third country in your visit with visa exemption and come back to Vietnam within 30 days after your exit, you will be granted a visa with validation no more than 15 days to re-enter Vietnam.
+If you travel to a third country during your visit with visa exemption and come back to Vietnam within 30 days after your exit, you will be granted a visa with validation no more than 15 days to re-enter Vietnam.
 And this will cost you US$ 5.